7RU7H/Archive/Software/Operating-Systems/Windows/Active-Directory/Active-Directory-Defined.md

 ##### Domain Admins

-These can access the DC and is the highest privledge level of a user.
+These can access the DC and is the highest privileged level of a user.

 ##### Service Accounts

 [Service principle names](https://docs.microsoft.com/en-us/windows/win32/ad/service-principal-names?redirectedfrom=MSDN) as Applications are executed in the context of the operation system user and that user account defines that context, whereas service executed by system itself a [Service Account](https://docs.microsoft.com/en-us/windows/win32/services/service-user-accounts?redirectedfrom=MSDN).
 Used for service maintenance and required by Windows for services to pair a service with a service account.
-When applications need to access the domain resources or require Kerberos authenication; the application is executed in the context of a domain account referred to a service account, but is still a domain user account.
+When applications need to access the domain resources or require Kerberos authentication; the application is executed in the context of a domain account referred to a service account, but is still a domain user account.
 Domain user account may be required to provide the service accounts more access to resource inside the domain.
-Execution of applications can be possible in the context of the local SYSTEM accounnt or "group Managed Service Account(gMSA).
-The gMSA's can also perform automated credientals rotation = account password is 120 characetrs long and changes every 30 days.
+Execution of applications can be possible in the context of the local SYSTEM account or "group Managed Service Account(gMSA).
+The gMSA's can also perform automated credentials rotation = account password is 120 characters long and changes every 30 days.

 Service Accounts | Description
 --- | ---